 The senseless pursuit of more profit without rhyme or reason is not going to lead you to happiness.
-There is always a bigger fish in the sea and “more” is not a worthwhile goal in and of itself – not in the broad scheme of things.
+There is always a bigger fish in the sea, and “more” is not a worthwhile goal in and of itself – not in the broad scheme of things.

 You likely want money to accomplish something specific – be it status, power, or a specific lifestyle.
 Rather than focus on something that can scale infinitely, why not focus on the target you really want?

-Far be it of me to criticize capitalism, but if you don’t want your every waking moment to be consumed by the thought of getting “more”, then it’s sensible to keep your eye on the prize, rather than the means to achieve it.
+Far be it of me to criticize capitalism, but if you don’t want your every waking moment to be consumed by the thought of getting “more,” then it’s sensible to keep your eye on the prize rather than the means to achieve it.

 Start with the end in mind and work backward to determine what is necessary to achieve this goal.
 Set targets for both business and life.
 Write things down.
 Set metrics to understand what you need to live an abundant life and work from there.

 How much money do you spend yearly?
-How much will you spend in the future taking into account the changing costs over time with children, age, etc.?
+How much will you spend in the future, taking into account the changing costs over time with children, age, etc.?
 Then, determine whether you have the means to replace this income in a passive manner.

-Your figure will be different than ours.
+Your figure will be different from ours.
 But once you calculate this amount, you can then determine the active income and rate of return needed to achieve this number.
 You can then design your investment portfolio and forecast what it is going to yield.

 Aside from your day-to-day lifestyle costs, you will also need to calculate how much money you will need to put aside so that, in the case of an emergency, you have the necessary funds to start over again.